Yes, it’s possible to freeze cheese. Most hard cheeses – such as cheddar – freeze well and without affecting the flavour.

 Find out more about calcium and the other nutrients in milk and dairy foods in our Nutrition section

 If your child doesn’t like to drink milk, this does not mean it is impossible to incorporate milk into his/her diet.
-There are lots of foods to which milk can be added, which means your child will not miss out on the important nutrients it provides.
+There are lots of foods to which milk can be added, which means your child will not miss out on the important nutrients such as calcium it provides.
 Why not try some of the following ideas?

 Add milk to: